 There was a focus on continuous learning and improvement at all levels within the practice.
 The practice team was forward thinking and part of local pilot schemes to improve outcomes for patients in the area.
-For example the practice has been involved in planning dementia care and pre-diabetes identification within the CCG.
+For example, the practice participated in the local productive general practice scheme, attended local forums for clinical staff in the area and met with other practices in the locality to discuss issues and common areas of practice.